TheKrowi/Krowi_AchievementFilter/Changelogs/WowInterface.md

 [B]Added[/B]
 [LIST]
-[*]Scroll speed of the categories list, achievements list, summary list and calendar side window is now adjustable [/LIST]
+[*]Scroll speed of the categories list, achievements list, summary list and calendar side window is now adjustable [*]The tooltip opened by clicking an achievement link from chat for example now has a a clickable link to open the achievement window like the battle pet journal does
+[/LIST]

 [B]Changed[/B]